Choosing the Right LLC Structure For Your Franchise

 LLC vs. S-Corp vs. Sole Proprietorship – Which one is Right for Your Franchise?

+Wondering what is the best LLC structure for your franchise?
 The entity type you choose will have a long-lasting impact on your franchise’s security and performance.
 Taxes, regulations and personal liability depend on how you form your enterprise.
 One of the more popular choices for entity structure is the Limited Liability Company (LLC).

 You should keep a few things in mind when trying to decide if an LLC is right for you.
 First, you should know what your short and long-term business goals are.
 Consider your long-term goals when deciding whether an LLC is right for you.